giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 ---
-title: Creating workload clusters on AWS via Control Plane Kubernetes API
+title: Creating workload clusters on AWS via the Management Cluster API
 description: This guide will walk you through the process of workload cluster creation via Control Plane Kubernetes on AWS.
 type: page
 weight: 100